mdn/content/files/en-us/web/api/stylepropertymapreadonly/index.md

 ## Properties

 - {{domxref('StylePropertyMapReadOnly.size')}}
-  - : Returns an unsinged long integer containing the size of the `StylePropertyMapReadOnly` object.
+  - : Returns an unsigned long integer containing the size of the `StylePropertyMapReadOnly` object.

 ## Methods